GrzegorzPaprzycki/Rock-Papper-Scissors/readme.md

 Have fun<br/>
 All the best :)<br/>
 Grzegorz Paprzycki - Front-End Developer

+P.S.
+App has been created basing on training "Samuraj Programowania - JavaScript" (Udemy).